Accounting Schools in Minnesota

 Minnesota State University (Moorhead, MN)

-Minnesota State University–Moorhead offers a comprehensive Master of Science in Accounting and Finance that gives future CPAs an edge by blending business disciplines to provide a thorough education.
+Minnesota State University-Moorhead offers a comprehensive Master of Science (MS) in Accounting and Finance that gives future CPAs an edge by blending business disciplines to provide a thorough education.
 Graduates are prepared to assume roles in investment management or accounting and to pursue advanced professional designations and certifications.
 Required courses to earn the degree include Quantitative Methods, Accounting for Managerial Decision Making, Project/Action Research, and Financial Statement Analysis.
-Admission to the program is competitive, though students may choose to begin taking courses as a Graduate Special student before formal admission.
+Many graduate students in the program work full- or part-time, and classes are offered in the late afternoons or evenings.
 Graduate assistantships and other resources are available to help with the cost of tuition.
-Minnesota State University–Moorhead’s School of Business is accredited by the Association to Advance Collegiate Schools of Business.
-Minnesota State University–Moorhead is ranked #108 in Regional Universities (Midwest) by US News based in part on its selectivity and quality of academic life.
+Minnesota State University-Moorhead’s School of Business is accredited by the Association to Advance Collegiate Schools of Business (AACSB).
+Minnesota State University-Moorhead is ranked #101 (tie) in Regional Universities (Midwest) by US News based in part on its selectivity and quality of academic life.

 University of Minnesota (Minneapolis, MN)